 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the SX50 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX50 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX50 was succeeded by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the SX50 and RX10 IV can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Sony RX10 IV Manual.

 So what conclusions can be drawn?
 Is the Canon SX50 better than the Sony RX10 IV or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot SX50 HS:

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.